geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

 The `-DconfigFilePath=C:\dataset\Configuration\config.properties` is optional and the file path `C:\dataset\Configuration\config.properties` used as example.
 If it is not set, the application will use the default values to configure the App.

 # Contact
-If you have any questions, please contact me at `gkalfakis@tuc.gr`
+If you have any questions, please contact us at:
+* gkalfakis@tuc.gr
+* ngiatrakos@tuc.gr